ponylang/pony-tutorial/docs/types/traits-and-interfaces.md

 A concrete type is a member of a structural category if it happens to have all the needed elements, no matter what it happens to be called.

-Structural typing is very similar to [duck typing](https://en.wikipedia.org/wiki/Duck_typing) from dynamic programming languages except that, type compatibility is determined at compile time rather than at run time.
+Structural typing is very similar to [duck typing](https://en.wikipedia.org/wiki/Duck_typing) from dynamic programming languages, except that type compatibility is determined at compile time rather than at run time.
 If you've used Go, you'll recognise that Go interfaces are structural types.

 You do not declare structural relationships ahead of time, instead it done by checking if a given concrete type can fulfill the required interface.
 For example, in the code below, we have the interface `Stringable` from the standard library.
 Anything can be used as a `Stringable` so long as it provides the method `fun string(): String iso^`.
 In our example below, `ExecveError` provides the `Stringable` interface and can be used anywhere a `Stringable` is needed.
 Because `Stringable` is a structural type, `ExecveError` doesn't have to declare a relationship to `Stringable`, it simply has that relationship because it has "the same shape".